Chaffelson/nipyapi/docs/contributing.rst

 **Docstring Standards**

-The project uses Google-style docstrings for Sphinx documentation generation:
+The project uses Google-style docstrings for both Sphinx documentation and CLI help generation (via python-fire).
+Format docstrings to work well with both tools:

 * Use triple double-quotes for all docstrings
 * First line is a concise imperative summary (e.g., "Return the root process group ID.")